ArrowheadFramework/ahfc-configuration-rest-ws/README.md

 ```

 If the service registry is a DNS server that is discovered automatically by a
-local DHCP service, or equivalent, then only the `dnssd.transactionKey` needs
+local DHCP service, or equivalent, then only the `transactionKey` property
-to be specified.
-Its `algorithm` and `fudge` properties need only be specified
+inside the `dnssd` object needs to be specified.
+Its `algorithm` and `fudge`
-if the values in the above example, which should be the defaults, are not
+properties need only be specified if the values in the above example, which
-desired.
-The `secret` property must be specified in Base64 form.
-The other
+should be the defaults, are not desired.
+The `secret` property must be
-`dnssd` properties may be specified as required.
+specified in Base64 form.
+The other `dnssd` properties may be specified as
+required.
+Note that `nameServers` must be a list of IPv4 or IPv6 addresses.
+Domain names may not be used.

 Unless running in standalone mode, `endpoint` must be specified, as there is
 currenly no mechanism for automatically resolving it.
 Lastly, `port` is set to